DiviProject/docs/source/index.html.md

 CEO and co-founder, Geoff McCabe, has a master’s degree in physics and has led three multi-million dollar businesses to success before joining Divi.

-Michael Greenwood started at Microsoft as a senior developer at age 19, and rose to become a principal UX designer for projects such as Origami, Xbox, SQL Server, Windows 7, Windows 8, 8.1, and 10.
+Michael Greenwood started at Microsoft as a lead developer at age 19, and rose to become a principal UX designer for projects such as Origami, Xbox, SQL Server, Windows 7, Windows 8, 8.1, and 10.

 Divi’s advisors include Tim Sanders, formerly Chief Solutions Officer at Yahoo and Heidi Krupp of Krupp Kommunications, one of America’s leading PR firms.